 Field Research.
 What’s it all about?

 The IFR offers top quality, peer-reviewed field schools.
 What does that mean for you?
 When you participate in an IFR field school, you become part of a global community of scholars dedicated to the preservation and understanding of our shared cultural heritage and environmental surrounds.
 In a field school, you are not just a student.
 You are a steward.
-YOU are the researcher.
-IFR students contribute to the data collection, processing, and interpretation that result in academic publications.
-The hands-on nature of our programs enable you to take part in the real work of the most cutting-edge scientists in the fields of archaeology, anthropology, environmental sciences, paleontology, and more.
+You are the researcher.
+IFR students contribute to data collection, processing, and interpretation that result in academic publications.
+The hands-on nature of our programs enable you to take part in cutting-edge science in the fields of archaeology, anthropology, environmental sciences, paleontology, and more.
 Our full length field schools run 4-6 weeks long and students’ accommodation depends on the location of the field school.
-Bedtime can be met with anything from a college dorm, to a homestay experience, to a tent!

 Being a student in an IFR field school.
 What is it like?